apache/zeppelin/docs/development/writing_zeppelin_interpreter.md

 ### Check if the paragraph is empty before running (Optional)
-The notebook's paragraph defaults will not run if it is empty.
+The notebook's paragraph default will not run if it is empty.
 You can set `config.checkEmpty=false`, to run even when the paragraph of the notebook is empty.

 ```json